 “Jon,” he said quietly in a raspy voice, rubbing his throat, “you have no reason to be afraid.
 Your past is behind you and you have a long future ahead of you.
 I have sworn to make sure that the transformation goes as planned and that you are strong and healthy when the process has finished.
 Yes, you've experienced more pain and agony in the last six months than most people ever will in their entire lifetimes, and I can't disguise that there will be more before it's over, but I promise you that we will all help you become the furman you are destined to be.
 Your memories, your mind, will and emotions will all be intact — your humanity will be intact.
 You won't lose yourself to the animal, but you will have to embrace him in order to survive.”

 He squatted down in front of the feline and patted his furry knee.
 “Don't be afraid, Jon.
 The nightmares may be intense and you are likely to have more of them, but remember that's all they are, bad dreams and nothing else.
 Your subconscious is feeding on the fears you've harbored ever since you got here, but know in your heart and in your mind that you're going to be okay.
 We've been doing this process for many years and we haven't lost anyone in a long, long time.”

 Jon Sunset swallowed and cleared his throat.
 He wanted to believe the doctor's words were true — he really wanted to believe, but it would take an incredible strength to convince himself of this.
 He searched the physician's eyes for any sign of deception, but couldn't find any.
 Finally, he nodded and sat up straighter on the stool.

-“I've never really believed in shrinks,” he said in a raspy voice, “but I think after this, I'm going to need a session with Professor Flynn.”
+“I've never really believed in shrinks,” he said in a quiet voice, “but I think after this, I'm going to need a session with Professor Flynn.”

 “That's what she's here for, Jon.
 She may not have all your answers, but sometimes all it takes is for someone to listen when you need to get things off your chest.”